 First of all, let us modify our view of heaven.
 The Bible actually describes three heavens.
 The first heaven we would understand as the area between the earth (ground) and the stratosphere, i.e. the sky, where birds and airplanes fly.
 The second heaven would be outer space where the planets and stars reside.
 The third heaven is the realm of God.
 Speaking of himself, the Apostle Paul writes, “I knew a man in Christ above fourteen years ago, (whether in the body, I cannot tell; or whether out of the body, I cannot tell: God knoweth;) such an one caught up to the third heaven” (2 Corinthians 12:2, emphasis mine).
 Collectively, the Old Testament refers them as hashâmayim – “the heavens,” which could be anywhere and everywhere “up there.”
 However, the realm of God is “the heaven of heavens” – shâmeh hashâmayim.
 “Thou, even thou, art LORD alone; thou hast made heaven, the heaven of heavens, with all their host, the earth, and all things that are therein, the seas, and all that is therein, and thou preservest them all; and the host of heaven worshippeth thee” (Nehemiah 9:6, emphasis mine).

 Well, that is not a lot of help, and it is not exactly an enticing advertisement igniting a passion to go there.
 No wonder there is apprehension!
-However, (I could be wrong about this), the Bible nowhere speaks about people going to “heaven” when they die.
+However, (I could be wrong about this), the Bible nowhere speaks of people going to “heaven” when they die.
 Jesus spoke of two men that died (Luke 16:19-31).
 One went to hell, the other “was carried by the angels into Abraham’s bosom” (Luke 16:22).
 “Abraham’s bosom” is a place in the presence of and in the company of the great patriarch, Abraham.
 Jesus did not call that place “heaven.”

 Those who do believe in an “afterlife” are uncertain of the qualifications for entrance into the heavenly realm.
 Most people assume, and most “faith systems” teach, that getting into heaven, or obtaining nirvana depends on the merits obtained by the individual while alive here on earth.
 However, no one knows how much “good” is good enough, or when one has reached that ultimate level of “goodness.”
 Those who care about such things try to do their best hoping that in the end, their good deeds outweigh the bad.
 Therefore, the prospect of dying falls to the bottom of the list of priorities; and hence the uncertainty about the eventuality and inevitability of death.
 Dying is one of those things over which we have no control, so we would rather not think about it, and hope for the best.